The First Law: Last Argument of Kings

-Standalone Books
+Standalone books

 The three standalone books are set in the same world as the trilogy.
 Some of the major characters are minor characters from the original trilogy while several major characters from the trilogy sometimes also appear in smaller roles, cameos or are mentioned in passing.

+This set of novels is sometimes marketed under the name World of the First Law, and has also been released as a combined, omnibus volume with the title The Great Leveller.